dimadl/light-meter/README.md

-A quick and dirty solution for light meter developed based on Arduino Nano primaryly for Elikon 535
+A quick and dirty solution for the light meter developed based on Arduino Nano primarily for Elikon 535